myTerminal/daily-prayers/README.md

     daily-prayers-schedule-tasks

-The above command schedules Adhan reminders, and a few other tasks
+The above command schedules Adhan reminders, and a few other tasks.

 ## Updating